Sep

 Revelation 20:7-8

-Whereas before I supposed there would not be another rebellion, after the one that led to Satan being cast out of heaven, now I am sure that Gog of Magog is a second rebellion, and it is the treachery prophesied in Isaiah 54:15.
+Whereas before I supposed there would not be another rebellion after the one that led to Satan being cast out of heaven, now I am sure that Ezekiel 38 and 39, Gog of Magog, is a second rebellion.

 Behold, they shall surely gather together, but not by me: whosoever shall gather together against thee shall fall for thy sake.